rutuja1302/PythonPrograms/README.md

 18. Tuples - Given an integer, n, and n space-separated integers as input, create a tuple,t, of those n integers.
 Then compute and print the result of hash(t).
 19. Swap Cases - You are given a string and your task is to swap cases.
 In other words, convert all lowercase letters to uppercase letters and vice versa.
 20. Mutations - We have seen that lists are mutable (they can be changed), and tuples are immutable (they cannot be changed).
 You are given an immutable string, and you want to make changes to it.
 For example, Given i/p string: Food, Change string[0]='G', o/p: Good.
+21. Find a String - User input will be a string & a substring.
+You have to print the number of times that the substring occurs in the given string.
+String traversal will take place from left to right.